 - Algolia - Search Cache on steroids

 - Ansible - yml based infrastructure as code

 - API Gateway - RESTful api service

 - CloudFormation - json based infrastructure as code.
-Ansible and Serverless Framework turns into this
+Ansible and Serverless Framework code compiles down into this.

 - CloudWatch Logs - Logs for all services AWS services

 - Cloudwatch Rules - manage CRON jobs connected to Lambdas

 - Docker - containers running on your local machine and in the cloud through orchestration like Kubernetes, ECS, and EKS

 - Dynamo DB - NoSQL database on AWS

 - EC2 - manage your EC2 instances